 No one knows when Oxford was founded.
 But we do know more people began attending in 1167.
 People started going simply because Henry II had a complicated relationship with France and banned English people from attending the University of Paris.

-And after Cambridge, no other universities were founded in England until 1832.
+After Cambridge, no other universities were founded in England until 1832.
 But why?

-Because Oxford and Cambridge used their political power to block the foundation of other universities.
+Oxford and Cambridge used their political power to block the foundation of other universities.
 Oxford, Cambridge, and members of the royalty believed that other universities would encourage more dissenting ideas, take away the power and money from Oxford and Cambridge, and create more warfare between regions in England.
 These certainly weren’t the freethinking institutions they are now.

 So, Oxford got a head start.
 They had a monopoly over education for around 600 years.
-This and the favouritism from the government are two of the core reasons why Oxford is such a strong institution now.
+This, and the favouritism from the government, are two of the core reasons why Oxford is such a strong institution now.

 It wasn’t fair, but something worked.
-Because England now has one of the best higher education systems in the world.
+England now has one of the best higher education systems in the world.

+Another reason for why Oxford is famous is the fact it influenced the English language.
 A lot of languages have regulators.
 These are institutions that decide which words should be used when and how.
 For example, in France they have the Académie Française, and in Spain they have the Real Academia Española.

 The English language is a little mad, so there isn’t anything like this.